WRFan/jailbreak10.3.3/README.md

 So since the jailbreak was working on Mac (well, sometimes), and since I don't own a Mac (the Mac I used belongs to a friend), I was thinking about creating a Hackintosh to run the app on PC.
 Now creating a Hackintosh is a science for itself, so it took me ages to create an usb stick with a Mac on it, there are also some github repos that provide such usb images, but then I actually booted the system, and you know, how long it takes for it to boot?
 8 fuc*ing minutes!
 That's every time you need to jailbreak!
 Plus you need to plug the device into your computer, extremely inconvenient.
 Plus I never got the damn mouse working, and I use a standard Microsoft wired mouse.

+I've got a 32-bit linux OS.
+So I was looking for an "i386" version on the checkra page.
+Nada.
+Instead, he lists "i486".
+Now, what's that?
+I know! it's the 486 pre-Pentium intel CPU!
+So no "i386"?
+Turns out, "i486" is his double-talk for "i386".

 Also, the press gets all euphoric, telling you how this exploit cannot be fixed, because it's iBoot magic, so not dependent on software.
 Really?
 Try to jailbreak an iPhone 5s (hardware supported by checkra1n) running iOS 10.3.3. checkra1n will say "unsupported".
 How interesting!
 So it IS dependent on software!
 So there's the super-duper checkm8 exploit for you.
+Enough said.
 Back to business.

-Also, I've got a 32-bit linux OS, so that .
-So I was looking for an "i386" version on his page.
-Nada.
-Instead, he lists "i486".
-Now, what's that?
-I know! it's the 486 pre-Pentium intel CPU!
-So no "i386"?
-Turns out, "i486" is his double-talk for "i386".
-Enough said.

 Running ipwndfu separately from the actual downgrade process has the advantage that you can choose the ipwndfu repo you wanna use: